Theory-of-Everything/Theory-of-Everything/README.md

 ## I'm Theory
 ![](https://komarev.com/ghpvc/?username=theory-of-everything&color=green&style=flat-sqaure)

-Heya, I'm Theory Student, Devloper and Musician.
+Heya, I'm Theory, a Student, Devloper and Musician.
 Most of my time is devoted to studies, however when I have time, you can usually find me programming to some degree (or slacking off and playing games).
 My Current Active Projects:

 Project | Description | Current Status